andreas-deruiter/andreas-deruiter.github.io/_posts/2022-07-12-there-are-many-ways-to-delete-data-in-kusto.md

 See also: [Data purge - Azure Data Explorer \| Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/concepts/data-purge)

 Remember that data removal in Kusto really happens at the extent level.
 This means that when you use `.purge` to remove a couple of rows from a table, Kusto first identifies to which extents they are located.
-Then it will move all the rows from those extents – except the ones that need to be purged – to a set of new extents.
-Then it drops the ‘poisoned’ extents and replaces then with the new ones.
+Then it will copy all the rows from those extents – except the ones that need to be purged – to a new set of extents.
+Then it drops the ‘poisoned’ extents and replaces them with the new ones.
 Finally, it triggers a cleanup of the dropped extents so they will be entirely removed from the Microsoft data center.
 This last step happens after 5 days at the earliest, and 30 days at latest.

-Purging data uses a lot of system resources because large portions of the database will need to be rebuilt.
+Purging data uses a lot of system resources because large portions of the table will need to be rebuilt.
 You should expect a significant performance impact and additional usage costs.
-Microsoft wants you to use this command sparingly.
+Microsoft advises you to use this command sparingly.

-The .purge command does not initially mark the affected rows as deleted, as .delete does.
-Therefore, queries run immediately after you issue the .purge command can still return those rows.
+The `.purge` command does not initially mark the affected rows as deleted, as `.delete` does.
+Therefore, queries run immediately after you issue the `.purge` command can still return those rows.

 See also: [Data purge - Azure Data Explorer \| Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/concepts/data-purge)

-The key reason to use this command is when you have user data, and you need to be compliant with privacy laws like GDPR.
+The key reason to use this command is when you have user data, and you need to comply with privacy laws like GDPR.
 It uses many system resources, so it negatively affects cost and performance.
 The fact that the data is permanently removed might eventually result in a lower cost, but if that’s your main objective, you can better rely on other data removal methods.

-# Dropping tables using `.drop table `and` .drop tables`
+# Dropping tables using `.drop table` and `.drop tables`

-As its name suggests, you can use `.drop table`(s) to drop entire tables.
+As its name suggests, you can use `.drop table`(s) to remove entire tables.

 See also [.drop table and .drop tables - Azure Data Explorer \| Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/drop-table-command)